How To Cook Duck Breast

-You won't need more than a pan and a few simple prep tricks to make a gorgeous duck breast at home that rivals any restaurant prix-fixe entrée.
+There are three key steps to cooking duck breast at home; you won’t need more than a pan and these simple prep tricks make a gorgeous duck breast at home that rivals any restaurant prix-fixe entrée.

 Why Cook Duck at Home?